niklaslong/simplabs.github.io/blog/_posts/2017-11-23-shunting-webhooks-in-phoenix.md

 `conn` -> `Router` -> `WebhookShunt` -> `WebhookRouter` -> `WebhookController`

-I think this approach is better; we don't need to modify the endpoint, the router simply forwards anything that matches the webhook path to the shunt and the app's concerns are clearly seperated.
+I think this approach is better; we don't need to modify the endpoint, the router simply forwards anything that matches the webhook path to the shunt and the app's concerns are clearly separated.

-Let's setup our Webhook path in `router.ex`:
+Let's setup our webhook path in `router.ex`:

 ```ruby
 scope "/", MyApp do